Haitian prime minister survives weekend assassination attempt -PM's office | Law-Order

 Henry's office said on Monday that "bandits and terrorists" had tried to shoot the prime minister at a church in the northern city of Gonaives where the ceremony marking the 218th anniversary of independence was taking place.
 Video footage broadcast on social media showed Henry and his entourage scrambling toward their vehicles as an armed group began shooting outside the cathedral in Gonaives.

-Local media said one person was killed and two were injured in the gunfire.
-National police were unable to immediately confirm the casualties.
+Haitian media pointed to possible gang involvement in the shooting, which they said killed one person and injured two more.
+Gangs' hold on parts of Haiti has strengthened since the assassination of President Jovenel Moise in July.

+Police, who called Saturday's attack the work of "armed groups," were unable to immediately confirm casualties.
+Prior to the incident, a local gang boss had made threats against Henry in local media.
 The prime minister's office said arrest warrants had been issued for the suspects who fired on Henry's convoy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)